Have questions? We're here.

 Day 2: Ushuaia | Embarkation

-This morning, enjoy breakfast and check-out, ensuring your cabin luggage is tagged with your name and cabin number.
-Leave your cabin luggage at the hotel reception, where it will be stored and transferred directly to the port for clearance and placement in your cabin.
-Keep valuables and personal items with you throughout the day.
+Start the morning with breakfast and check-out.
+Ensure cabin luggage bears tags clearly labeled with your name and cabin number.
+Please deliver luggage to the hotel reception prior to or upon check-out.
+Luggage is then stored and transferred directly to the port for clearance and placement in your cabin.
+Keep all valuables and personal items on your person throughout the day.

 Day 3-4: Drake Passage Crossing

 Settle into your stateroom and make yourself comfortable!
-The onboard gym, wellbeing centre and well-equipped library are yours to discover, and your expedition team will offer a series of presentations on Antarctica’s history, wildlife and environment to help enrich your experience.
-You will also be invited to collect your Muck Boots and attend important briefings on biosecurity, wildlife-watching guidelines and Zodiac safety, in preparation for your first landing in Antarctica.
+The onboard gym, wellbeing center and well-equipped library are yours to discover, and your expedition team will offer a series of presentations on Antarctica’s history, wildlife and environment to help enrich your experience.
+Collect your Muck Boots and attend important briefings on biosecurity, wildlife-watching guidelines and Zodiac safety, in preparation for your first landing in Antarctica.

 Day 5-7: Antarctic Peninsula